rzabolotin/de_zoomcamp_2023_project/README.md

 ## Project description and dataset
 ![img.png](media/cultura_logo.png)

-There is a platform [culture.ru](https://pro.culture.ru) with API.
+I found data for project at platform **[culture.ru](https://pro.culture.ru)** with an API access.
 It contains information about events in the field of culture for the period from Jan 2021 to March 2023.
 In this project I use this data for making ETL pipelines, moving data to data warehouse and visualization.

 The main goal of this project is to get hands-on experience in data engineering.